ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 2. Molecular dynamics of nucleic acid polymerization using, as a model, the simplest known translocating nucleic acid polymerase and the only known polymerase that can translocate independently on single-stranded nucleic acid (a non-rigid polymer).

-Guo, Zhiling – MD, PhD, Department of Medicine, Cardiology
+Guo, Zhiling – MD, PhD, Department of Medicine, Professor of Cardiology

 Hammad, Muhammed Alaa – MD, Department of Urology